Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ### 18.4.1 Useful procs for dynamic arrays

 We check if an item is present in the array in line (6), use `array_find`, which returns true if the item is found, false otherwise.
 Removal of items within a dynamic array is done with the `remove` proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
-This proc is used to safely remove elements while iterating through an array (it workd only inside a for loop), which is often a problem in other languages.
+This proc is used to safely remove elements while iterating through an array (it works only inside a for loop), which is often a problem in other languages.
 Notes:
 - This proc does not work for fixed-size arrays!
 - This proc does an unordered remove, the removed item is replaced with the last item (in fact: a swap with the last item, and then a remove of the last element).
 The remove happens in constant time O(1).